denoland/docs/runtime/fundamentals/http_server.md

 }
 ```

-Every connection made would yield up a `Deno.Conn` assigned to `conn`.
-Then
+Every connection made would yield a `Deno.Conn` assigned to `conn`.
+Then further
-further processing can be applied to the connection.
+processing can be applied to the connection.

-There is also the `.accept()` method on the listener which can be used:
+There is also an `.accept()` method on the listener which can be used:

 ```ts
 const server = Deno.listen({ port: 8080 });